Copper Sulfate Crystal Materials

 - You can dissolve more copper sulfate in hotter water.

 - You can find copper sulfate sold as a root killer or algicide.
 Be sure to check the label to make sure it says the ingredient is copper sulfate.
 The product should look like blue sand or blue granules or a blue solution.
 If you buy copper sulfate solution, you may need to boil off excess water to get a saturated solution.
-Another option is to leave an open container of liquid until enough evaporates for the solution to become saturated.
+Another option is leaving an open container of liquid until enough evaporates for the solution to become saturated.